willswats/yelp-camp/README.md

 Optionally you can run ```node seeds/index``` to seed the DB.

 You can then run ```npm start``` to start the application.
 You will then be able to access it at localhost:3000.

+## Acknowledgements

+- This project was based on the Yelp Camp tutorials in [The Web Developer Bootcamp 2021](https://www.udemy.com/course/the-web-developer-bootcamp) Udemy course.